DIARY - Italy to April 30

 ISTAT releases Q4 GDP data (0900 GMT).

+Rome, report presentation on “The Italian banking system and the side effects of expansion of monetary policy” (1430 GMT).

+Rome, soccer ‘Serie A’ League due to hold extraordinary meeting on proposals to manage championship calendar and matches during the coronavirus crisis (1100 GMT).

-Rome, think-tank NENS holds conference to present 2020 report on the state gaming system in Italy (0900 GMT).
+Rome, think-tank NENS holds conference to present 2020 report on Italy’s gaming system (0900 GMT).

 Tod’s holds board meeting to call annual general meeting.